Blnjjj/learngit/readme.txt

-working on git
+working on .git
-hope can have  a good command of it in one week
+hope can have  a good command of it in one day